xavitrigo/fxstreet-interview-francesc-xavier/README.md

 ## Rules

-1. The code must be in .net Core
+1. The code must be in .net Core.
-2. The code must be available in GitHub
+2. The code must be available in GitHub.
-3. The API must be public
+3. The API must be public.
 4. The final result must be available in less than 5 days since the first interview.

 ## Coding Tips